 |The Grandview Campground can be seen below.|

-Then, we'll ride to Bishop for the annual Bishop Mule Days.
+Then, we'll ride to Bishop, CA, for the annual Bishop Mule Days.
 The parade begins sharply at 10 a.m.
 This is the longest, non-motorized parade in the country.
-It’s a favorite of mine, hoping to see our Sequoia and Kings Canyon National Parks packers compete.
+It’s a favorite of mine, and I'm hoping to see our Sequoia and Kings Canyon National Parks packers compete.

 Grandview Campground is five miles from the Ancient Bristlecone Pine Forest, but I’ll save that for tomorrow.
 Now, my priority is searching for a campsite.
-As luck would have it, there is a an perfect empty secluded campsite.
+As luck would have it, there is an empty, secluded spot, that is perfect.
 The campsite borders a large meadow and has a huge tree for shade and shelter.
 There is a table and a fire ring.
 Without hesitation, I stake this camp and begin unloading my gear.

 |This huge tree at the Grandview Campground provides excellent shelter.|

-It’s quiet here, as evening approaches, my campfire glows beneath an incredible ever-changing sunset with the Sierra Range in the background.
+It’s quiet here, and as evening approaches, my campfire glows beneath an incredible sunset with the Sierra Range in the background.
 My gourmet dinner is saved for tomorrow night when Gilbert arrives.
-Tonight, it’s Dinty Moore Stew with a Hostess Cupcake for dessert.
+Tonight, it’s Dinty Moore Stew with a Hostess cupcake for dessert.
 My transition radio picks up a country-western station from nearby Bishop.
-I’m thankful for such an incredible camping spot with a colorful sunset.
-The stars are bright and will be my companion tonight.
+I’m thankful for such an incredible camping spot with an ever-changing sunset.
+The stars are bright and will be my companions tonight.
 My finger follows several satellites that in seconds crisscross the entire sky.